clicknium/clicknium-docs/doc/api/python/uielement/clear_text.md

 - Wechat message input box
 ![sample1](../../../img/clear_text_sample2.png)
-the Ui element don't support "controlclearvalue", if need clear text, can use the following way
+The UI element does not support "controlclearvalue".
+If there is a need to clear text, use the following way.

 ```python
     from clicknium import clicknium as cc, locator, ui